Located: Administration Bldg., B203

 Online payments are the quickest and most secure way to make payments.
 Visit CASHNET and enter your confidential information as requested.
 Your bank account or credit/debit card information becomes a secure, encrypted bank-to-bank transaction.
 ACH payments returned due to Insufficient Funds will be charged a service fee of $50.

 The College offers a monthly Interest-free Payment Plan.
 Enroll online through CASHNET, and follow the IPP enrollment directions.
 The first payment is due upon enrollment.
 There is a $35 non-refundable enrollment fee.
 The following monthly payments are due on the first of each month.
-You will receive the schedule of payments when you enroll in an IPP.
+You will receive the payment schedule when you enroll in an IPP.
 Register early, then enroll in the IPP early for a longer period of lower monthly payments.
 Installment Payment Plans are only available for the Fall and Spring Semesters.

 For a payment plan option for International Students, see IPP for International Students.